Current Recruitment

 To apply for this position, provide:

-· Resume and short cover letter outlining your skills and experience and what you feel you can bring to our team.
+· Resume and short cover letter (approx. 500 words) outlining your skills and experience and what you feel you can bring to our team via Indeed or email to HR@sahssi.org.au

 SAHSSI is seeking Expressions of Interest from suitably qualified women who would like to be considered for relief casual work when it becomes available.